-2. On January 8, 2010, the Board of Directors of the Company appointed Lin Zhangyi as Vice President, whose qualification was approved by the Fujian Bureau of CBRC on March 15, 2010.
+2. On January 8, 2010, the Board of Directors of the Company appointed Jiang Yunming and Lin Zhangyi as Vice Presidents, whose qualifications were approved by the Fujian Bureau of CBRC on March 15, 2010.

 3. On March 26, 2010, Tang Bin was elected as a director of the sixth Board of Directors of the Company at the 2009 Annual Shareholders' General Meeting.
 The qualification of Tang as a director was approved by the Fujian Bureau of CBRC on April 16, 2010.